 --Literature review

---Cody drop literature into literature folder in repo

 Figure 1.
 Time series of snow crab recruitment and spawning biomass and spatial distribution extremes.
 (Similar to the above, but a bit different…this is a draft figure from a different paper…super fuzzy for some reason and needs bigger text for sure!)